Pzzul/git_configuration/README.md

 The different configurations

-*.gitignore different ignore rule for * type
+*.gitignore: different ignore rule for * type

-alias.config the alias for git commands
+alias.config: the alias for git commands